DISTRHO/DPF-Plugins/dpf/README.md

 Online documentation is available at [https://distrho.github.io/DPF/](https://distrho.github.io/DPF/).

-Online help and discussion about DPF happens in the [KXStudio chat DPF room](https://chat.kx.studio/channel/dpf).
+Online help and discussion about DPF happens in the [kx.studio chat, DPF room](https://chat.kx.studio/).

 ## List of plugins made with DPF: